Wiedemann–Franz law

-where kB is Boltzmann's constant and e is the elementary charge.
+where kB is the Boltzmann constant and e is the elementary charge.

 This empirical law is named after Gustav Wiedemann and Rudolph Franz, who in 1853 reported that κ/σ has approximately the same value for different metals at the same temperature.
 The proportionality of κ/σ with temperature was discovered by Ludvig Lorenz in 1872.

 Derivation

 Qualitatively, this relationship is based upon the fact that the heat and electrical transport both involve the free electrons in the metal.

 The mathematical expression of the law can be derived as following.
 Electrical conduction of metals is a well-known phenomenon and is attributed to the free conduction electrons, which can be measured as sketched in the figure.
 The current density j is observed to be proportional to the applied electric field and follows Ohm's law where the prefactor is the specific electrical conductivity.
 Since the electric field and the current density are vectors Ohm's law is expressed here in bold face.
 The conductivity can in general be expressed as a tensor of the second rank (3×3 matrix).
 Here we restrict the discussion to isotropic, i.e. scalar conductivity.
 The specific resistivity is the inverse of the conductivity.
 Both parameters will be used in the following.

+The thermal conductivity is given by $\kappa = \frac{1}{3}c n\,\ell \,\langle v\rangle$where $c$ is the heat capacity per electron, $n$ is the number density of charge carriers, $\ell$ is the mean free path of the electrons, and $\langle v\rangle$ is the mean speed of the carriers.